Multicellular organism: Origin hypotheses

 One hypothesis for the origin of multicellularity is that a group of function-specific cells aggregated into a slug-like mass called a grex, which moved as a multicellular unit.
 This is essentially what slime molds do.
 Another hypothesis is that a primitive cell underwent nucleus division, thereby becoming a coenocyte.
 A membrane would then form around each nucleus (and the cellular space and organelles occupied in the space), thereby resulting in a group of connected cells in one organism (this mechanism is observable in Drosophila).
 A third hypothesis is that as a unicellular organism divided, the daughter cells failed to separate, resulting in a conglomeration of identical cells in one organism, which could later develop specialized tissues.
 This is what plant and animal embryos do as well as colonial choanoflagellates.

-Because the first multicellular organisms were simple, soft organisms lacking bone, shell or other hard body parts, they are not well preserved in the fossil record.
+Because the first multicellular organisms were simple, soft organisms lacking bone, shell, or other hard body parts, they are not well preserved in the fossil record.
 One exception may be the demosponge, which may have left a chemical signature in ancient rocks.
 The earliest fossils of multicellular organisms include the contested Grypania spiralis and the fossils of the black shales of the Palaeoproterozoic Francevillian Group Fossil B Formation in Gabon (Gabonionta).
 The Doushantuo Formation has yielded 600 million year old microfossils with evidence of multicellular traits.

 Until recently, phylogenetic reconstruction has been through anatomical (particularly embryological) similarities.
 This is inexact, as living multicellular organisms such as animals and plants are more than 500 million years removed from their single-cell ancestors.
 Such a passage of time allows both divergent and convergent evolution time to mimic similarities and accumulate differences between groups of modern and extinct ancestral species.
 Modern phylogenetics uses sophisticated techniques such as alloenzymes, satellite DNA and other molecular markers to describe traits that are shared between distantly related lineages.

-The evolution of multicellularity could have occurred in a number of different ways, some of which are described below:
+The evolution of multicellularity could have occurred in several different ways, some of which are described below: